-- Establish a deferred maintenance list by using the policy and procedures of the Facility Audit and Inspection Program (see 2.1).
+- Establish a capital asset replacement "deferred maintenance" list by using the policy and procedures of the Facility Audit and Inspection Program (see 2.1).

 - Follow an orderly program so that administrative costs are minimized and the workload for personnel is maintained at a relatively constant level.

 - Conserve energy and resources by ensuring maximum operating efficiency of energy-consuming equipment and systems.